Jerome Bettis: Trade to Pittsburgh

 On the day of the 1996 NFL draft, Bettis was traded to the Pittsburgh Steelers with a third-round pick in the 1996 draft in exchange for the Steelers' second-round pick and their fourth-round pick in the 1997 NFL draft.
 In the first round, the Rams drafted Lawrence Phillips as Bettis' intended successor.
 The Steelers drafted Steve Conley with the Rams’ third round selection.
 With their second round pick in the 1996 draft the Rams took Ernie Conwell.
 In 1997 the Rams traded their fourth-round pick from the Steelers and two sixth-round picks to the Dolphins in order to move up nine slots and take offensive tackle Ryan Tucker.

-The Rams had given Bettis the option of selecting where he wanted to be trade.
+The Rams had given Bettis the option of selecting where he wanted to be traded to.
 He chose the Steelers over their AFC Central rival Houston Oilers (who would draft Eddie George that year instead) due to the Steelers' more storied history.

 The Steelers were in need of a running back because Bam Morris, their feature back for the 1994 and 1995 seasons, was arrested in March 1996 for marijuana possession.
 Morris eventually pleaded guilty to marijuana possession and was cut by the Steelers a little over a month after the draft, handing the feature back position to Bettis.

 Conley was traded to the Colts two seasons later for a fifth-round pick.
 Meanwhile, Phillips was cut by the Rams after only one-and-a-half seasons due to myriad off-the-field issues, and would be out of the NFL altogether by 1999, making the trade one of the most lopsided in NFL history.